× LocationsWho We AreCareersLegal PolicyTerms of use

 Malcolm has been recognized in The Best Lawyers in America® since 2010 – Energy Law, Environmental Law, Litigation – Environmental, Mining Law, Natural Resources Law, Oil & Gas Law, Real Estate Law.

-From 1978 to 2001, Malcolm performed all of the legal services required by the Operator of the Dolet Hill Lignite Mine.
-The Dolet Hills Mine is Louisiana’s first commercial lignite surface mine, encompassing over 30,000 acres in DeSoto Parish, Louisiana.
-The Mine served as the“baseload” fuel supply for the Dolet Hills Power Plant, a 640 megawatt lignite fired generating unit also located in DeSoto Parish, Louisiana.
+Malcolm performed all of the legal services required by the owner of the Dolet Hill Lignite Mine.
+The Dolet Hills Mine was Louisiana’s first commercial lignite surface mine, encompassing over 30,000 acres in DeSoto Parish, Louisiana.
+The Mine served as the“baseload” fuel supply for the Dolet Hills Power Plant, a 640 megawatt lignite fired generating unit also located in DeSoto Parish, Lou-isiana.
 The work for this project included the preparation of all of the various fuel supply agreements with the Mine’s contract miner and other lignite fuel suppliers, the preliminary and supplemental lignite title opinions for the 30,000 ” acres located within the Permit Area of the Dolet Hills Lignite Mine and the land where the Power Plant is located, and the provision of opinions, advice and documents with respect to the various legal and environmental issues presented by the operations of the Mine and the Plant.
-This work covered the development and execution of lignite leases and other mining rights agreements with major landowners, the closure and relocation of Parish roads, and the drafting and enactment of legislation to amend various provisions of the Louisiana Mineral Code to accommodate the lignite mining operations.
-Mr. Murchison also handled all regulatory matters for the Mine with the Louisiana Office of Conservation, including the revision of the LOC’s mining regulations in 1986 and all matters related to the maintenance of lignite leases under which mining operations were conducted.
-Malcolm also has substantial experience in Texas oil and gas exploration and development and lignite surface mining issues and in the negotiation, preparation and administration of Texas lignite contract mining agreements, western coal supply agreements and rail transportation agreements.
+Malcolm also has substantial experience in Texas oil and gas exploration and development and lignite surface mining issues, and in the negotiation, preparation and administration of Texas lignite contract mining agreements, western coal supply agreements and rail transportation agreements.

-In 1990, he successfully negotiated an agreement with the Louisiana Department of Revenue and Taxation that resulted in the determination that lignite coal produced from the Dolet Hills Mine is not subject to the Louisiana sales and use tax, resulting in fuel cost savings in excess of $2,500,000 per year for the Dolet Hills Power Plant.
+Negotiated an agreement with the Louisiana Department of Revenue and Taxation that resulted in the determination that lignite coal produced from the Dolet Hills Mine was not subject to the Louisiana sales and use tax, resulting in fuel cost savings in excess of $2,500,000 per year for the Dolet Hills Power Plant.

 Representation of a lignite coal mining company in its negotiations with an integrated, closely held oil and gas company for the acquisition of lignite and other surface mining rights controlled by the oil and gas company.
 These lands involve over 730 acres of land situated in five different governmental sections of land that hold over 3.8 million tons of minable lignite for inclusion in an integrated lignite surface mining operation in Northwest Louisiana.
 Our representation has included the presentation to the oil and gas company of the client’s mining plan and negotiation and preparation of the lignite and other coal leases and surface use agreements that addressed the joint, contemporaneous development of the land for both oil and gas and coal and lignite development.